Opposition boycotts Kerala Assembly session, protest against CM and Speaker’s ‘corruption links’

 After the MLAs began sloganeering, Khan said he was doing his constitutional duty.
 “It is expected that no obstruction shall be created while the Governor is performing his constitutional duty,” he said, according to NDTV.
 “Do not interrupt me.”

 The Opposition had moved a statutory resolution under Article 179 of the Constitution to remove the Speaker from his office on charges of lowering the esteem of the House with his alleged association with gold smugglers.
-The Speaker’s Assistant Private Secretary K Ayyapan had appeared before customs officials on Friday in connection with the dollar smuggling case.
+The Speaker’s Assistant Private Secretary K Ayyapan had appeared before customs officials on Friday in connection with the dollar smuggling case, which came to light during the inquiry into the gold smuggling.

 UDF legislators carried on with their protests for around 10 minutes inside the House, after which they stepped out.
 Following this, they staged a sit-in protest on the pathway leading to the Assembly, and shouted slogans against the Vijayan-led government, according to The Hindu.